 From its national parks to its white sandy beaches, Jervis Bay is a magnet for those who love nature.
-Needless to say, camping in Jervis Bay is the ultimate way to experience a slice of the South Coast region’s assets.
+It goes without saying, camping in Jervis Bay is the ultimate way to experience a slice of the South Coast region’s natural beauty.

 Destination NSW

-The sheltered Honeymoon Bay truly deserves its name – it really is the epitome of seclusion and romance thanks, in no small part, that it’s only open on Friday and Saturday nights, and there’s no booking process; you’re here on a first come, first served basis.
-Bush camping here is totally off-grid, and you need to bring all your water and gas-operated cooking equipment.
+The sheltered Honeymoon Bay truly deserves its name - it really is the epitome of seclusion and romance thanks in no small part to the fact that it’s only open on Friday and Saturday nights, and during NSW school holidays.
+Camping here is totally off-grid, and you need to bring all your water and gas-operated cooking equipment.
 There are, however, portable toilets as well as garbage bins.
+Bookings open online 14 days prior, with the exception of the summer school holidays when bookings open early spring.

 Best for surfers: Cave Beach Camping Ground

-Within Aboriginal-owned and -managed Booderee National Park, this is an idyllic camping ground set among tea trees.
-You’re steps from the sand and waves of Cave Beach and Bherwherre Beach, both popular surfing spots, and within easy walking distance of Sussex Inlet and Ryans Swamp, a magnet for waterbirds.
+Within Aboriginal-owned and -managed Booderee National Park, there is an idyllic camping area set among tea trees.
+You’re steps from the sand and waves of Cave Beach and Bherwherre Beach, both popular surfing spots, and within easy walking distance of Sussex Inlet and Ryans Swamp, home to many waterbirds.
 You need to carry in all equipment (around 300m), but when you arrive you have access to fresh water, public toilets, cold-water showers and barbecues.
+Book online to enjoy Cave Beach Camping Ground.

 Best for wildlife: Bristol Point Camping Ground

-Also within Booderee National Park, set among gloriously fragrant mature bushland, Bristol Point offers walk-in campsites only.
-But the effort (it’s really quite minimal) is worth it: when you arrive, you’re in a faunal wonderland, with wallabies, echidnas and possums all a common sight around the space where you pitch your tent – walk to Bristol Point and you’ll also likely spot dolphins.
-There are camp sites suitable for small and large groups, and you have access to toilets, hot and cold showers, fresh water, barbecues and wood fireplaces.
+Also within Booderee National Park, set among gloriously fragrant mature bushland, Bristol Point offers walk-in campsites with parking available 50m away.
+Wallabies, echidnas and possums are all a common sight around where you’ll pitch your tent.
+Walk to Bristol Point and you’ll also likely spot dolphins.
+There are campsites suitable for small and large groups, and you have access to toilets, hot and cold showers, fresh water, barbecues and wood fireplaces.

 Best for sandy adventures: Green Patch Campsite